Nada Kolundžija – Reviews

 …The pianist was in complete control with the deliberation that goes with sensitivity and creativity.

 Jovan and Nada Kolundžija, Nehru Memorial Auditorium, New Delhi

-…Nada Kolundzija came across as a strong gifted pianist in the works for piano and violin, and it was difficult to tear oneself away from the Duo’s impassioned yet comprehensive interpretations.
-With an urgent driving power and lyricism, the Duo took on the Beethoven Sponata in G, Op.
+…Nada Kolundzija came across as a strongly gifted pianist in the works for piano and violin, and it was difficult to tear oneself away from the Duo’s impassioned yet comprehensive interpretations.
+With an urgent driving power and lyricism, the Duo took on the Beethoven Sonata in G, Op.
 30, No 3…The piano work was breathlessly vivid.

 HINDUSTAN TIMES, 18 Mar 1986, NEW DELHI, by Malviya Nagar

 Jovan and Nada Kolundžija, El Teatro Colón, La Coruńa

 …Nada Koludzija como pianista fue una eficas colaboradora en una encomiable labor de plena identificación con las correspondientes partituras, evidenciando a la vez una gran sensibilidad.